screaming

 Spanish

-How common is "scream"?
+How common is "screaming"?

 It appears most frequently in fiction texts and less often in other writings.